-The University of Cambridge Department of Haematology is located on the Cambridge University Hospitals campus with laboratories in the Cambridge Institute for Medical Research, the Medical Research Council Laboratory of Molecular Biology and NHS National Blood and Transplant, which contains Transfusion Medicine and the Diagnostics Development Unit.
+The University of Cambridge Department of Haematology is located at the Cambridge Biomedical Campus and the Wellcome Trust Genome Campus.
+It has laboratories in the Cambridge Institute for Medical Research, the Medical Research Council Laboratory of Molecular Biology, NHS National Blood and Transplant and the Sanger Institute.
 The Head of Department is Professor Tony Green.

 The department has four main goals: